Raihaen/Study-Notes/Stat learning/Elements-of-Statistical-Learning.md

 However, different methods are used depending on the type of dependent variable $Y$, least squares linear regression is used for quantitative $Y$s (Regression), wheras logistic regression is usually used for binary classification (a Classification method despite its name).\
 Some other SL methods (such as K-nearest neighbors or boosting) can be used for either...

+### Assessing model accuracy
+There is no perfect model, the best models differ depending on situations...
+#### Fitting the target
+We usually asses model accuracy using $\text{MSE}=\frac{1}{n} \sum (y_i-\hat f)^2$ (mean squared error).
+-Overfitting reffers specifically to the situation where a model with less degrees of freedom would've yielded better results.
+We always expect the testing accuracy to be less than the training accuracy since all models directly or indirectly try to minimize the training error.
+-Example to illustrate overfitting

 # Footnotes :
 - [^1] -- free will ?.
 - [^2] -- proof : $E[{(Y- \hat Y)}^2] = E[(f + \epsilon - \hat f)^2] = E[f^2 + \hat f ^2 + \epsilon ^2 + 2 \epsilon (f-\hat f) - 2 (f \cdot \hat f)] = E[(f-\hat f)^2] + E(\epsilon ^2 ) + 2 E(\epsilon) \cdot E(f - \hat f)$. -- since $\epsilon$ is independent from both $f$ and $\hat f$.\